verrazzano/docs/content/en/docs/reference/API/OAM/IngressTrait.md

 $ curl -sk -X GET https://${HOST}/greet
 ```
-Alternately, specific host names can be given in an [IngressRule](#IngressRule).
+Alternatively, specific host names can be given in an [IngressRule](#IngressRule).
 Doing this implies that a secret and certificate have been created for the specific hosts and the secret name has been specified in the associated [IngressSecurity](#IngressSecurity) `secretName` field.

 #### IngressTrait